 Songs in Red and Gray is a low-key but high-quality record from Vega, a literate portrait of a divorce.

 Retrospective: The Best of Suzanne Vega

 Songs in Red and Gray was Vega’s final album for A&M, and they released this career retrospective in 2003.
-It does a great job on collecting her best work, from ‘Marlene on the Wall’ from Suzanne Vega to ‘Penitent’ on Songs.
+It does a great job of collecting her best work, from ‘Marlene on the Wall’ from Suzanne Vega to ‘Penitent’ on Songs.
 Even if you own all of Vega’s studio records, there are five non-album tracks; two reworkings with the DNA remix of ‘Tom’s Diner’ and a live version of ‘The Queen and the Soldier’.
-‘Rosemary’ is a new song from an earlier compilation, ‘Left of Center’ is from the 1986 Pretty in Pink soundtrack with Joe Jackson on piano, while ‘Woman on the Tier (I’ll See You Through)’ is from the Dead Man Walking soundtrack.
-It seems unfair on a talented artist with a solid catalogue to single out a compilation as her best album, but it does a great job of putting her best stuff in one place, and of the non-album songs, ‘Left of Center’ is particularly strong.
+‘Rosemary’ is a new song from an earlier compilation, while ‘Left of Center’ is from the 1986 Pretty in Pink soundtrack with Joe Jackson on piano.
+‘Woman on the Tier (I’ll See You Through)’ is from the Dead Man Walking soundtrack.
+It seems unfair on a talented artist with a solid catalogue to pick a compilation as her best work, but Retrospective does a great job of putting her best songs in one place; of the non-album songs, ‘Left of Center’ is particularly strong.

 Beauty & Crime